Bills seek to stay even-keeled entering bye after 4-1 start

 STOCK DOWN

-Receiver Zay Jones went from having a potential go-ahead TD glance off his fingers in a loss to the Patriots to being on the field for one snap against the Titans.
+Williams’ ascension led to Zay Jones playing one snap against the Titans before being traded to the Oakland Raiders, a person familiar with the move told The Associated Press on Monday night.
 The 2017 second-round pick, who led Buffalo with 56 catches, 652 yards and seven touchdowns receiving last year, was also blamed for not fighting for the ball on one of Allen’s interceptions against New England.

 INJURED